mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 # State-of-the-art

 There have been a few projects aiming to enable development of web-based TANGO client applications.
-Most of them havw been abandoned at early proof-of-concept stage.
+Most of them have been abandoned at early proof-of-concept stage.
 This chapters presents the existing solutions and evaluates different approaches to web-enabled TANGO clients.